-- greater brand recognition among Internet users and clients; - better products and services; - larger user and advertiser bases; - · more extensive and well developed marketing and sales networks; and - substantially greater financial and technical resources.
+- · greater brand recognition among Internet users and clients; - better products and services; - larger user and advertiser bases; - more extensive and well developed marketing and sales networks; and - substantially greater financial and technical resources.

 Our existing competitors may in the future achieve greater market acceptance and gain a greater market share through launching of new products, introducing new technologies, or forming alliances among themselves, or may enhance their ability to compete with us through mergers and acquisitions or financing activities.
 For example, during the past few years, many of our competitors have successfully raised significant amounts of capital through IPOs, follow-on public equity offerings, and convertible bond offerings.
 Several of our competitors have also conducted private placements of equity or debt that included alliances with larger partners who are able to bring them strategic advantages in addition to financing.
 By enhancing their capital bases and forming strategic alliances, our competitors have strengthened their competitiveness and gained greater brand recognition.
 Recently some of our major competitors have engaged in or initiated transactions that could make it more difficult for us to compete against them effectively.
-For example, Alibaba's recent acquisition of Youku Tudou has provided Youku Tudou with considerably greater financial and other resources than were previously available to it for developing and expanding its online video business, which resources we are unlikely to be able to match.
-In addition, Qihoo, with which we compete in our search and search-related business, has delisted its shares from the New York Stock Exchange.
-These transactions could enhance Youku Tudou's and Qihoo's competitive positions relative to ours by giving them greater flexibility in their business operations and an opportunity to seek high valuations on alternative share exchanges, such as PRC exchanges, which could in turn provide them with increased capital resources, the ability to offer more valuable equity incentives for purposes of personnel recruiting, and valuable equity to use as consideration for strategic acquisitions.
+For example, Alibaba's acquisition of Youku Tudou provided Youku Tudou with considerably greater financial and other resources than were previously available to it for developing and expanding its online video business, which resources we are unlikely to be able to match.